TPC Principles & Practices

 Personal Medicine & Medicine of Place

 There are many kinds of medicines advocated for healing the mind and body.
 Western, Chinese medicines, Naturopathic, Ayvredic, Homeopathic are some of the more commonly known medicines.
 All knowledge has its possibilities and each has its own rightful place and contribution to assist in our healing.
 Two other kinds of medicines that are always available and that we can rely on are our Personal Medicine within and the Medicine of Place.
 Our Personal Medicine refers to our embodied soul’s authentic power.
-Authentic power is the opposite of external power.
+Authentic power is our sovereignty and the opposite of external power.
 Whilst our Authentic Personal Power can exert intention, influence, action and creation it has nothing to do with having and misusing power and control over others or our world.
-Rather our Personal Medicine (the embodied soul’s authentic power) has a particular essence and inner power, abilities, talents and resources that we can access for our own self-healing and self-mastery and for the extended healing relationship with others and the world.
+Rather our Personal Medicine (the embodied soul’s authentic soyereign power) has a particular essence and inner power, abilities, talents and resources that we can access for our own self-healing and self-mastery and for the extended healing relationship with others and the world.

 Medicine of Place relates to specific spiritual and healing resources that are available associated with specific places in nature.
 Every place on our earth as a particular energy, a particular spirit.
 Our relationship to our birth lands, and the places we inhabit exert particular Medicine.
 Relationship with Medicine of Place can be respectfully engaged with for self-healing, healings for others, and the celebratory communion and respect for Mother Nature herself.